 |PRV genome assembly scripts and dowloads:||Virus Pathogen Resource:|

-Graduate students are welcome to apply to join the lab through either of the two graduate programs below.
+Graduate students are welcome to apply to join the lab through the graduate programs below.
 Follow these links for program-specific details.
-It’s worth reading Andrew Read’s comments about graduate students applying to join his lab, for a bit of perspective on what is and is not expected.

 The Szpara lab participates in these graduate programs:

 We encourage all science-minded undergraduates to engage in research and to develop critical thinking skills.
 In our lab, undergraduate researchers make significant contributions and develop skills to work independently on projects that relate to the lab’s research directions.

 To work productively in our lab, you will need enthusiasm, motivation, and dedication, as well as the ability to think critically and work responsibly.
 We have a limited number of mentored spaces available, and new additions to the lab will be based on qualifications and best fit to the available project(s).
 Wet bench projects benefit from prior lab experience or demonstrated success in lab coursework; while computational projects benefit from past experience with coding or bioinformatics analysis packages.

 Because we work with a human pathogen, we add new undergraduates to the lab only under mentored supervision.
 Limited full time summer research positions are available, and undergraduates work 6-15 hours a week during the semester.
 Long-term participation in the lab comes with the territory — it takes months to learn what we do, and that long or longer to learn the craft of research.